sowmiyarp/fake-news-detection/README.md

 - Natural Language Processing (NLP)
 - Scikit-learn
 - Pandas, NumPy
+- Streamlit

 ## Features
-- Text preprocessing (tokenization, cleaning)
+- Text preprocessing and cleaning
-- Feature extraction using NLP techniques
+- Feature extraction using TF-IDF
 - Machine learning model training and evaluation
-- News classification
+- Fake news classification

+## Dataset
+The dataset used for training the model consists of fake and real news articles.

+Due to GitHub file size limitations, the full dataset is **not included** in this repository.
+Users can reproduce the results by using publicly available fake news datasets or by providing their own dataset in the same format.

 ## Project Status
-The project is currently implemented and tested locally.
-Further improvements and deployment are planned.
+The project is implemented and tested locally.
+Future improvements may include deployment and further model optimization.

 ## Author
-Sowmiya Prakash
+**Sowmiya Prakash**